Elinor Florence, Author

 Then there are our ethnic origins.
 My husband was born and raised in Berlin, so this glass ball is a nod to his German heritage.

-(We have other German mementos, too.
-To see them, click here: Ten Favourite Christmas Traditions.)
+We have other German mementos, too.
+See them here: Ten Favourite Christmas Traditions.

 One of my great-grandfathers was an officer with the North West Mounted Police at Fort Battleford, Saskatchewan.